Jelled1st/AdvancedTools/README.md

 Random+       		// Gets all possible moves and picks randomly.
 However if there is a move which wins directly, it
               		// will pick that move.

-MonteCarlo    		// Plays an amount of games on every possible move on the current board.
+Monte Carlo    		// Plays an amount of games on every possible move on the current board.
 Then it will play the move
               		// with the highest score (determined on wins).

 MiniMax       		// Recursively loops through all possible board states from the current state and will pick the move
               		// with the best future.
 This is a heavy AI on bigger games than Tic-Tac-Toe, that's why there is depth
               		// implemented which will keep the AI from searching deeper than said depth.

-MiniCarlo     		// Combination of MonteCarlo and Minimax (Custom name).
+MiniCarlo     		// Combination of Monte Carlo and Minimax (Custom name).
 Will use minimax until a certain depth is
 		 	//reached, than it will use MonteCarlo, this will save perfermonce on bigger games like connect 4.

 Alpha	      		// Alpha Beta pruning. gets the best move the same way as minimax.
 However, if a node is unnecessary to